Monday, July 25, 2011

 25.07.11.
 Snowy, quake demolition site & quake damaged bldg, Barbadoes St / Kilmore St, post June 13 quake

-Cambridge Tce, The Bricks by Avon River: I snapped snowscapes through a house demolition fence.
+Cambridge Tce, The Bricks by Avon River: I snapped snowscapes through a house's demolition cordon-fence.

 25.07.11.
 Barbadoes St view, sewage polluted Avon River & snowy The Bricks, snowy Cambridge Tce right, post June 13 quake